jlapeyre/release_howto/README.md

 12. make a release on GitHub for the metapackage (look at the previous ones as examples)

-At this point we’re done - everything will wing its way through CD again.
+At this point we’re essentially done - everything will wing its way through CD again.
 You can see the progress in the “Actions” tab of the metapackage.
 Matthew and I like to post in #qiskit-dev to let people know that we’ve released a new version.

+13. Close the milestone associated with the release.